-Each individual child's historical file of concern or official documentation will contain a Chronology sheet which will detail and reference any concerns, contact with parents and other agencies, information shared, case conferences and other meetings or events.
-Separate child or if appropriate, family CP files are stored in a locked and secure location in the Business Manager's office.
-Only the DSLs, Headteacher and other appropriate Senior Staff have access to these files.)
+Separate child or if appropriate, family CP files are stored in a locked and secure location in the Headteacher's office or on CPOMs.
+Only the DSLs, Headteacher and other appropriate Senior or Pastoral Staff have access to these files.